-Memorial Day, the official kick off for summer, is a time for the three B’s: barbecue, beaches, and burgers.
-And while anyone can buy a few frozen patties and throw them on the grill, you read Chowhound for a reason!
+Summer, and the 4th of July in particular, is a time for the three B’s: barbecue, beer, and burgers.
+And while anyone can buy a few frozen ground beef patties and throw them on the grill, you read Chowhound for a reason!

-So to help celebrate Memorial Day weekend—and let’s be honest, the rest of the summer—we’ve pulled together a list of 17 non-traditional burgers that will top anything you could buy in the freezer aisle.
+So to help celebrate Independence Day—and let’s be honest, the rest of the summer—we’ve pulled together a list of 17 non-traditional burgers that will top anything you could buy in the freezer aisle.
 They may take a little extra time or force you to plan a trip to the grocery store, but trust us, it will be worth the extra effort.

 Vegans rejoice!
 The luck of black eyed peas is on your side.
 You can now enjoy a delicious vegan burger that rivals those of your meat-eater friends.
 Featuring mushrooms, beans, and a bevy of fresh herbs and seasonings, this healthy concoction will be your go-to recipe for alternative summer grilling.
 Get our Black Eyed Pea Vegan Burger recipe.